Joint Press ReleasesSpecial Programs

 As the accessibility and quality of food, housing, health and education has deteriorated, the policy making of successive governments has continued to ignore all demands for corrective measures such as tax reform, the rebalancing of budget allocations, and improved transparency and accountability.

-In the submission, NGOs and unions stress the recommendations made by the Council at Egypt’s last review, in 2010, together with the more recent recommendations made by the UN Committee on Economic, Social and Cultural Rights at its 51st session last November.
+made by the Council at Egypt’s last review, in 2010, together with the more recent recommendations made by the UN Committee on Economic, Social and Cultural Rights at its 51st session last November.
 The coalition urges the State to ratify the Optional Protocol to the Covenant on Economic, Social and Cultural Rights, and to ensure the enforcement of current national legislation designed to protect economic and social rights.
 The coalition also elucidates the measures the government needs to take in order to combat discrimination against the most vulnerable.
 It further offers policy alternatives that would serve maximize the country’s resources, and thereby help tackle deprivations, while simultaneously providing for meaningful transparency and accountability, with effective public involvement in decision- and policy-making.

 In run-up to October’s HRC session the Egyptian government will also be required to present a report detailing its efforts to satisfy its international human rights obligations.
 A third report will meanwhile be submitted by the Council’s own ‘special mandates’ – independent experts charged with assessing particular human rights issues and contexts.
 After the session takes place, the Human Rights Council will issue a set of recommendations to the Egyptian government.